ignite/cli/docs/guide/blog.md

 }
 ```

-## Using CLI to Create and Display Posts
+## Using CLI To Create And Display Posts

 Having implemened logic for both creating and querying posts we can use the node's binary to interact with our chain.
 To create a post: